RayanSheikh01/expense-tracker-python/README.md

 # expense-tracker-python
-Expense tracker created in Python using the Pandas and Numpy modules.
+Expense tracker created in Python using the pandas and numpy modules.